Islam in the United States

-Islam is the third-largest religion in the United States (1.34%) after Christianity (67%) and Judaism (2.4%).
-The 2020 United States Religion Census estimates that there are about 4,453,908 Muslim Americans of all ages living in the United States in 2020, making up 1.34% of the total U.S. population.
+Islam is the third-largest religion in the United States (1.6%) after Christianity (67%) and Judaism (2.4%).
+Pew Research estimates that there are about 5.5 million Muslims of all ages living in the United States in 2026, making up roughly 1.6% of the total U.S. population.
 In 2017, twenty states, mostly in the South and Midwest, reported Islam to be the largest non-Christian religion.

-The first Muslims to arrive in America were enslaved people from West Africa (such as Omar ibn Said and Ayuba Suleiman Diallo).
-During the Atlantic slave trade, an estimated 10 to 30 percent of the slaves brought to colonial America from Africa were Muslims, however Islam was suppressed on plantations and the majority were forced to convert to Christianity.
-Nearly all enslaved Muslims and their descendants converted to Christianity during the 18th and 19th centuries, though the Black power movement of the 20th century would later influence the revival of Islam among descendants of slaves.
-Prior to the late 19th century, the vast majority of documented Muslims in North America were merchants, travelers, and sailors.
+According to recent research, American Muslims exhibit comparatively high levels of social integration and civic involvement when compared to Muslim populations in many other Western nations.
+According to studies, Muslim Americans actively engage in public life, including work, education, and community organizations, and they express a strong sense of affiliation with the United States.
+This pattern has been attributed to the varied ethnic makeup of the Muslim minority in the US and the larger background of religious plurality in American society.

 From the 1880s to 1914, several thousand Muslims immigrated to the United States from the former territories of the Ottoman Empire and British India.
 The Muslim population of the U.S. increased dramatically in the second half of the 20th century due to the passage of the Immigration and Nationality Act of 1965, which abolished previous immigration quotas.
 About 72 percent of American Muslims are "second generation".
 In 2005, more people from Muslim-majority countries became legal permanent United States residents—nearly 96,000—than there had been in any other year in the previous two decades.
 In 2009, more than 115,000 Muslims became legal residents of the United States.

 American Muslims come from various backgrounds and, according to a 2009 Gallup poll, are one of the most racially diverse religious groups in the United States.
 According to a 2017 study done by the Institute for Social Policy, "American Muslims are the only faith community surveyed with no majority race, with 26 percent white, 18 percent Asian, 18 percent Arab, 9 percent black, 7 percent mixed race, and 5 percent Hispanic".
 The Pew Research Center estimates about 73% of American Muslims are Sunni and 16% are Shia; the remainder identify with neither group, and include movements such as the Nation of Islam, Ahmadiyya, or non-denominational Muslims.
 (Note: In the section "Subgroups of American Muslims", the same research institute suggests 55% are Sunni "According to the Pew Research Center, approximately 55% of Muslims in the United States are Sunni Muslims".)
 Conversion to Islam in large cities and in prisons have also contributed to its growth over the years.